Stellar initial mass function in the 100-pc solar neighbourhood: Discussion

 \subsection{Solution for the brighter end}

 It has been studied that the mean frequency of stellar companions increases from solar-type MS primaries to O-type MS primaries \citep{moe2017}.
+This observed trend in binary fraction with primary mass can also be explained by differences in age and dynamical processing apart from initial conditions \citep{kroupa2024}.
+Massive primaries are typically observed when young, retaining their primordial binaries, while low-mass field stars are older and have been dynamically processed such that many binaries have been disrupted.

-We could expect, if we separate our samples by luminosity into a bright part and a faint part, the binary fraction of the brighter part should be higher than the fainter sub-sample.
-We define the brighter part as stars with $M_{\mathrm{G}}\leq 8$~mag, and the posteriors of the model parameters and the fitting result is displayed in Fig.\ref{fig:mcmc_bright} and Fig.\ref{fig:fitting_bright}.
-The resultant IMF parameters is consistent with the result derived with the whole sample within 2-$\sigma$ level, while the binary fraction is derived to be higher, which is $\sim 60\%$, compared to our main result.
+We could expect, if we separate our samples by luminosity into a bright part and a faint part, the present-day binary fraction of the brighter part should be higher than the fainter sub-sample.
+We define the brighter part as stars with $M_{\mathrm{G}}\leq 8$~mag, and the posteriors of the model parameters and the fitting result is displayed in \Cref{fig:mcmc_bright} and \Cref{fig:fitting_bright}.
+Since we only use the brighter part of the sample, there's no need to adapt the three-part IMF to avoid the bias at the low-mass end.
+Therefore, we only fit a two-part IMF for this sub-sample, and only $\alpha_2$ is constrained in this case.
+The resultant IMF parameters is consistent with the result derived with the whole sample within 2-$\sigma$ level, while the binary fraction is derived to be higher, which is approximately $60\%$, compared to our main result.
 The derived $noise$, which corresponds to the standard deviation of the Gaussian noise added to the simulated $\Delta M_{\mathrm{G}}$ distribution, is smaller than our main result.
 This is reasonable, as the observational uncertainty should be relatively small for brighter stars.
 This result for the stars at the brighter end once again demonstrates the reliability of our population synthesis model.